How I set up a Caridina Shrimp Tank using Akadama

 Assemble Parts

-Tank, double sponge filter with media cups (one per 10 gallons), substrate (akadama double or triple red line super hard – 1 liter for every 3 gallons of water volume), bacterial starter (I use Prodibio Bacter Kit Soil and Prodibio Start Up nano).
+Tank, double sponge filterOpens in a new tab. with media cups (one per 10 gallons), substrate (akadama double or triple red line super hard – 1 liter for every 3 gallons of water volume), bacterial starter (I use Prodibio Bacter Kit Soil and Prodibio Start Up nano).

 Remineralized RODI water (enough to fill the tank, 0-5 TDS water remineralized to GH of 5 with Salty Shrimp GH+, about 115 TDS on my pen), Seachem dinitrate, air pump (Whisper 40) and airline.